yiyangjessieyu/Website/content/posts/ML1.md

 ## Notes

 An intro to machine learning and statistical pattern recognition.
 Talked about both supervised and unsupervised learning as well as learning theory, reinforcement learning and control.
-Explored recent applications of machine learning and design and develop algorithms for machines.

 Example at [45.50](https://youtu.be/jGwO_UgTS7I?t=2750) was a nice way to illustrate dimensionality, explain how higher multi-dimensional problems become difficult to graph, and hence introduce the motivation behind Support Vector Machines (SVM) - which help overcome this challenge.